wandyezj/Random/writings/thoughts/api_design.md

 The purpose of the __Technical Model__ is to ground the API in a technical implementation.
 The __Technical Model__ constrains the APIs implementation and how it is exposed.

-The purpose of the __Mental Model__ is to provide an overall model for how the API interacts.
+The purpose of the __Mental Model__ is to provide an overall model for what the API represents and how it can be interacted with.

 Together the __Technical Model__ and __Mental Model__ provide the platform on which to build the API.